xrysav25/DE1_Parking_assistant/README.md

 |:--:|
 |*Model of designed board*|

 Board is fitted with bargraph itself, liminig resistors and 2 pinheader blocks.
 Board was designed in Autodesk EAGLE.
+Board is connected to Pmod JB and JC connector.

 |![board LEDs](https://github.com/xrysav25/DE1_Parking_assistant/blob/main/Images/Module%20board.png)|
 |:--:|